 Step 5: Adjust Billing and Security

-The final step before you start selling on Etsy is making sure your billing and security settings are in order.
-You’ll need to add a valid credit or debit card to cover Etsy’s fees.
-Also, confirm your account security.
-Etsy may ask for identity verification or bank confirmation.
-Make sure all details are accurate to avoid delays with payments.
+The final setup step is getting billing and security in order.
+Add a valid credit or debit card to cover Etsy's fees, and confirm your account security - Etsy may ask for identity verification or bank confirmation, so make sure all details are accurate to avoid payment delays.

-Security is equally important.
-Since you’ll be handling payments and customer details, protecting your shop should be a priority.
-Etsy offers two-factor authentication, which adds an extra verification step whenever you log in.
+Security matters: since you handle payments and customer details, protect your shop with two-factor authentication, which adds an extra verification step at login.

 Also Read: